LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 DAY 2: TUESDAY, JULY 21

-Floating Above Vilnius — Sunrise Flight, Medieval Streets, and Modern Innovators
+Floating Above Vilnius — Hot Air Balloon, Medieval Streets, and More

-Lunch at Bernelių Užeiga restaurant brings you into medieval cellars where game meats and traditional Lithuanian dishes transport you back centuries.
+Lunch follows at Bernelių Užeiga on Pilies Street — medieval cellars, game meats, and traditional Lithuanian dishes that transport you back centuries.

 ACCOMMODATIONS: Grand Hotel Vilnius, Curio by Hilton